-To better visualize the spatial changes in fixed assets, the grid-level fixed asset maps for the years 1951, 1960, 1970, 1980, 1990, 2000, 2010, and 2020 are shown in Figure 7Figure 7, Figure 8Figure 8, and Figure 9Figure 9 for BTH-UA, YRD-UA, and PRD-UA, respectively.
-It is noteworthy that the fixed assets shown in Figure 7Figure 7 - Figure 9Figure 9 have been adjusted to the 2020 constant price level using the implicit deflator series at the national level compiled in Section 2.1.3, thus avoiding the effect of price changes on the evolution of the spatial distribution characteristics of fixed assets.
-To better reveal the increase of fixed assets in space over time, the legends within each panel of Figure 7Figure 7 - Figure 9Figure 9 are the same, as separately determined by the value ranges of accumulated fixed assets in 1980 for these three agglomerations.
-For better visualization effect, the upper and lower thresholds in each legend refer to the 98%-quantile and 2%-quantile of the asset values in corresponding map.
+To better visualize the spatial changes in fixed assets, gridlevel fixed-asset maps for the years 1951, 1960, 1970, 1980, 1990, 2000, 2010, and 2020 are shown in Figs. 7-9 for BTH-UA, YRD-UA, and PRD-UA, respectively.
+It is noteworthy that the fixed assets shown in Figs. 7-9 have been adjusted to the 2020 constant price level using the implicit deflator series at the national level compiled in Sect.
+2.1.3, thus avoiding the effect of price changes on the evolution of the spatial distribution characteristics of fixed assets.
+To better reveal the increase in fixed assets in space over time, the legends within each panel of Figs. 7-9 are the same, as separately determined by the value ranges of accumulated fixed assets in 1980 for these three agglomerations.
+For a better visualization effect, the upper and lower thresholds in each legend refer to the 98 % quantile and 2 % quantile of the asset values in the corresponding maps.

-The spatial distribution characteristics of fixed assets over the past seven decades can be divided into two periods: before the 1980s and after the 1980s.
-Before the 1980s, the fixed assets were mainly clustered in the big cities of each agglomeration, namely Beijing and Tianjin in the BTH-UA (Figure 7Figure 7), Shanghai in the YRD-UA (Figure 8Figure 8), and Guangzhou in the PRD-UA (Figure 9Figure 9).
+The spatial distribution characteristics of fixed assets over the past 7 decades can be divided into two periods: before the 1980s and after the 1980s.
+Before the 1980s, fixed assets were mainly clustered in the big cities of each agglomeration, namely Beijing and Tianjin in the BTH-UA (Fig. 7), Shanghai in the YRD-UA (Fig. 8), and Guangzhou in the PRD-UA (Fig. 9).
 The increase in clustered fixed assets before the 1980s can also be observed in other cities, but it is sparse in space and slow in speed.
-In contrast, fixed assets experienced a rapid and extensive increase after the 1980s, closely related to the national policy "Reform and Opening-up" issued in 1978, after which the focus of the Communist Party and the state shifted to economic development.
-When calculated in the 2020 constant price level, the values of accumulated fixed assets in 2020 are 76, 119, and 192 times the 1980 fixed asset values in BTH-UA, YRD-UA, and PRD-UA, respectively.
-Compared with the situation in 1951, the values of fixed assets in 2020 are 243, 506, and 1035 times the 1951 fixed asset values in BTH-UA, YRD-UA, and PRD-UA, respectively.
+In contrast, fixed assets experienced a rapid and extensive increase after the 1980s, closely related to the national reform and opening-up policy issued in 1978, after which the focus of the Communist Party and the state shifted to economic development.
+When calculated at the 2020 constant price level, the values of accumulated fixed assets in 2020 are 76, 119, and 192 times the 1980 fixed-asset values in the BTH-UA, YRD-UA, and PRD-UA, respectively.
+Compared with the situation in 1951, the values of fixed assets in 2020 are 243, 506, and 1035 times the 1951 fixed-asset values in the BTH-UA, YRD-UA, and PRD-UA, respectively.
 This not only indicates the overall rapid accumulation speed of fixed assets in these three agglomerations after the 1980s, but also reflects the even faster growth rate in the PRB-UA compared to the BTH-UA and the YRD-UA.
 This comparison further reveals the extraordinarily high economic dynamism in the PRD-UA.